double-p/vagrant-openbsd/README.md

-*NOTE* Work in progess - DO NOT USE
+*NOTE* Work in progess - DO NOT WHINE

 # vagrant-openbsd
 Vagrant plugin to detect/support OpenBSD as a "Host"